Whatsapp Icon

 How it all started:

-I was diagnosed with (stage IIIB large cell high-grade diffuse all jargon that I don't understand even today) Lymphoma on 1st January 2016.
-Actually it all started with an unexplained weight loss which I was very happy about.
-My brother's wedding reception was in November 2015 and everybody commented on my slimmer frame.
-And I was basking in those comments.
-I attended my cousin's wedding early December and I could not eat my favorite fish curry and rice.
-My alarm bells were still not ringing.
-I guess it is a case of unconsciously thinking that 'bad things happen only to other people'.
-Today I know that unexplained weight loss is a signal from the body that all is not well!
+I was diagnosed with stage IIIB large cell high-grade diffuse lymphoma (a jargon I don't fully understand even today) on January 1, 2016.
+The initial signs were quite welcome—unexplained weight loss.
+I received many compliments on my slimmer frame at my brother's wedding reception in November 2015, which made me quite happy.
+I attended my cousin’s wedding in early December and surprisingly could not eat my favourite fish curry and rice.
+Yet, my alarm bells did not ring, as I unconsciously thought that 'bad things only happen to other people.'
+Now, I know that unexplained weight loss is a signal from the body that not all is well.

 Anyway, the blood report showed an ESR of 96.
 Whoa!
-Sonography showed a spleen which was thrice its size.
-I was hospitalized for some days where a plethora of tests was performed.
-The doctor said that the PET scan showed cells with very high 'activity'.
+A sonography revealed that my spleen had tripled in size.
+I was hospitalized for several days during which a plethora of tests were conducted.
+The doctor said that the PET scan indicated cells with very high 'activity.'
 Finally, I knew what was coming!

 Support from the family and doctors:

-I was blessed to have a great experience with the medical fraternity my hematologist, my oncologist, their assistants, the nurses, the hospital staff.
-During my Chemotherapy I used to look forward to my doctor's visit.
-He had a smile and an uplifting attitude ALWAYS!!
-When I asked questions, I was not denied any answer.
-The doctors and nurses were patient and supportive.
+I was fortunate to have an excellent experience with the medical fraternity—my haematologist, my oncologist, their assistants, the nurses, and the hospital staff.
+During my chemotherapy, I looked forward to visits from my doctor, who always approached me with a smile and an uplifting demeanour.
+Whenever I asked questions, I was given thorough answers.
+The doctors and nurses were exceptionally patient and supportive.

-My husband, with whom I had frequent arguments and disagreements, served me selflessly.
-I don't think I will be able to do the same if the tables are turned.
-And of course, I hope he never has to face any major illness.
-I live with my parents and it would have broken their heart to see their first born go through cancer.
-And my then 11-year old, silently suffered the absence of her mother during her exams.
+My husband, despite our frequent arguments and disagreements, cared for me selflessly—a favour I'm not sure I could return.
+And I certainly hope he never has to face any major illness.
+I live with my parents and it would have been heartbreaking to see their firstborn go through cancer.
+And my then 11-year-old, silently suffered the absence of her mother during her exams.
 I hope one day she shares with me what she went through.

-I am blessed to have a whole lot of friends who did not hesitate to provide the love and support that I needed during that time.
+I am blessed to have many friends who did not hesitate to provide the love and support that I needed during that time.
 The conversations and laughter they provided, were important ingredients on my road to recovery.

 How did I cope:

-The doctors don't have an honest, transparent discussion with the patients.
-They do not want to alarm the patients.
-There are so many side effects of chemo.
-They do not know which side effects will manifest.
+The doctors don't have an honest, transparent discussion with the patients and that is probably the case as they might not want to alarm the patients.
+There are so many side effects of chemo and it was hard to predict which of those side effects would manifest.
 And strangely for the same patient, where the protocol is the same, different side effects will manifest in different sessions

-So for a patient like me, this was not a step in the right direction.
-I would have been more confident if I was fortified with all the information.
-But this uneasiness lasted only for the first 3 weeks.
-When I went for my next chemo I went through the entire list of side effects with the attending doctor.
+For a patient like me, this approach was not comforting.
+I would have been more confident if I had been equipped with all the information from the start.
+However, this uneasiness lasted only for the first 3 weeks.
+By the time of my next chemotherapy session, I had discussed the full list of potential side effects with the attending doctor.

-The first week of the Chemotherapy cycle is always difficult lethargy, body pain, food tasting like cardboard, totally debilitating.
-I did not feel like seeing TV or reading any books.
+The first week of the Chemotherapy cycle is always difficult - lethargy, body pain, and food tasting like cardboard, were debilitating.
+I did not feel like watching TV or reading any books.
 I enjoy both these activities even today.
-So, I had to constantly remind myself that this would happen every time, and that it would last only for a week.
-I used to tell myself that through this process the toxicity in my body is being expelled.
+I had to constantly remind myself that this phase would pass quickly and that the process was helping to rid my body of toxins.

 I did not know why I had cancer, but I knew I had to heal.